rossb/get-dates-until/README.md

 # get-dates-until

+`GetDatesUntil(endDate[, startDate])`

-Takes a Date object and returns an array of Date objects representing the calendar days until that date.
+Takes an end date and an (optional) start date, returns an array of Date objects representing the calendar days until the end date.

+If no start date is given today will be assumed.
+If the end date is the same as the start date, or before the start date, an empty array will be returned.

 ## Install